ICE canola posting small gains at midday Monday

 Read Also

-Glacier FarmMedia – Canola futures on the Intercontinental Exchange were mostly higher on Monday morning, moving the opposite of comparable…
+Glacier FarmMedia -– Canola futures on the Intercontinental Exchange rose on Tuesday ahead of Canadian Prime Minister Mark Carney’s visit…

 The January canola contract was trading in a range between its 20- and 50-day moving averages, lacking much incentive to break higher or lower.